 The wine of Chateau Preuillac is whole berry fermented in large, 180 hectoliter wood vats.
 Malolactic fermentation takes place in a combination of wood vat and 15% French, oak barrels.
 The wine is aged on its lees in 33% new, French oak barrels for an average of 12 months prior to bottling.
 The average annual production of Chateau Preuillac is 8,000 cases per year.
 There is a second wine, Le Preuil.

-There is also a limited production, high end cuvee of Chateau Preuillac, Emotion de Chateau Preuillac, which is produced from a specific, vineyard parcel selection.
+They also produce a limited production, high-end Cuvee of Chateau Preuillac, Emotion de Chateau Preuillac, which is produced from a specific, vineyard parcel selection.
 The wine undergoes malolactic fermentation in 100% new, French oak barrels and is aged in 100% new, French oak barrels.

 Emotion de Chateau Preuillac is only made in the best vintages.
 So far the wine has only been produced in 2003, 2005, 2009 and 2010.
 The production is quite small.
 In fact, the production averages between a scant 100 to at most, 200 cases of wine.
 Stephane Derenoncourt is the consultant.